YanjieHe/YanjieHe.github.io/index.md

 <br>
 <br>

 Here are some of my projects.
-If you are interested in them, just click the figures.
+If you are interested in them, you may click the figures.

 <table class="wide">
 <tr>